justinlubin/aonav/README.md

 Simply run `cargo r -- interact FILENAME`.
 For example, try out `cargo r -- interact examples/bio.json`!

+You can try out a different step provider, say `AlphabeticalRelevant`, like so:
+`cargo r -- interact -p AlphabeticalRelevant examples/bio.json`.
+For a full list of step providers, please see the `Provider` enum in [src/menu.rs](src/menu.rs).

+For more help, run `cargo r -- help`.

 ## Dependencies

 To run the basic version of `aonav`, all you need is [Rust](https://rustup.rs/)!